2 minutes

-Over many centuries, man’s obsession with time has led to increasing accurate ways to measure it.
+Over many centuries, man’s obsession with time has led to increasingly accurate ways to measure it.
 As the precision of techniques and instruments has increased over the years, so the units used to define time have become ever smaller.

 The minute and the second have given way to the SI units of the millisecond, the microsecond, the nanosecond, the picosecond, and the femtosecond, which is the the length of time that light takes to travel the diameter of a virus.

-It would be natural to imagine that we had reached the ultimately small unit of time, but recently an even small unit of time has come to the fore, the typosecond.
+It would be natural to imagine that we had reached the ultimately small unit of time, but recently an even smaller unit of time has come to the fore, the typosecond.
 The typosecond is different to all the aforementioned units in that it has no constant value, but varies with context.
 It does however, have a definition, thus:

 “The typosecond is the amount of time between the publishing of an online article and the realisation by it’s author that there are one or more typographical errors in the text.”